pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 - 1-dimensional vs. 2-dimensional vs. n-dimensional coordinate
 - built from a single vs multiple coordinate(s)
 - in-memory vs. out-of-core (dask) index data/coordinates (vs. other array backends)
-- orthogonal vs. vectorized indexing, range-based vs. point-wise selection
+- range-based vs. point-wise selection
 - exact vs. inexact lookups

 Whether or not a `XarrayIndex` subclass supports each of the features listed above should be either declared explicitly via a common API or left to the implementation.
 An `XarrayIndex` subclass may encapsulate more than one underlying object used to perform the actual indexing.
 Such "meta" index would typically support a range of features among those mentioned above and would automatically select the optimal index object for a given indexing operation.